-- 1¾ cups whole white wheat flour
+- 1 ¾ cups whole white wheat flour or all-purpose flour

 - ½ teaspoon salt

 For the Pizza:

-- 1 teaspoon olive oil
+- 1 tablespoon olive oil

-- ½ teaspoon minced garlic
+- ½ teaspoon kosher salt

-- 1 cup ricotta cheese
+- ½ cup ricotta cheese

 - 1 teaspoon dried oregano

-- 1 cup shredded mozzarella cheese
+- 2-3 cups mozzarella cheese shredded

 - Combine the water and yeast and let sit for about 5 minutes in a large mixing bowl (or bowl of your stand mixer with dough hook attached.)